 7.6.2.2 CMAF Switching Set and Media Profile Definition

-If media is provided following the operation point eAAC+ stereo and is provided in a CMAF Switching Set, then every CMAF track in the CMAF Switching Set shall conform to the requirements of the codec entry 'mp4a' as defined in TS 26.244 [29], the general CMAF Switching Set constraints in ISO/IEC 23000-19 [30], clause 7, the general CMAF audio track Switching Set constraints defined in ISO/IEC 23000-19 [30], clause 10 as well as the AAC core Switching Set constraints in clause 10 of ISO/IEC 23000-19 [30].
+If media is provided following the operation point eAAC+ stereo and is provided in a CMAF Switching Set, then every CMAF track in the CMAF Switching Set shall conform to 7.6.2.1, and the tracks shall conform tothe general CMAF Switching Set constraints in ISO/IEC 23000-19 [30], clause 7as well as the AAC core Switching Set constraints in clause 10.5 of ISO/IEC 23000-19 [30].
 A CMAF Switching Set following these requirements is defined as the CMAF eAAC+ stereo media profile 'ceac'.

 7.6.2.3 Mapping to DASH Adaptation Set

-If media is provided following the operation point eAAC+ stereo and is provided in a DASH Media Presentation in an Adaptation Set, then the Adaptation Set shall conform to the DASH profile for CMAF as defined in ISO/IEC 23009-1 [31].
+If media is provided following the operation point eAAC+ stereo, a switching set conforming to clause 7.6.2.2 may be provided in a DASH Media Presentation Description in an Adaptation Set.
+In that case, the Adaptation Set shall conform to the Adaptation set constraints of the DASH profile for CMAF as defined in ISO/IEC 23009-1 [31] clause 8.12.4.3.
 The following parameters shall be present on Adaptation Set level and set:

 - @codecs is set to 'mp4a'